Intl Law of Biodiversity (LAW-681-001)

 The textbook information on this page was provided by the instructor.
 Students should use this information when considering purchases from the AU Campus Store or other vendors.
 Students may check to determine if books are currently available for purchase online.

-Readings will be drawn from Hunter, Salzman & Zaelke, International Environmental Law and Policy (4th ed.
-2011) and from supplementary materials.
-Readings are available on the my.wcl course site.
+Readings will be drawn from Hunter, Salzman & Zaelke, International Environmental Law and Policy (5th ed.
+2015) and other materials assembled by the professor.
+Readings in electronic form will be available on my.wcl course site.

 First Class Readings